Chernobyl Reactor # 4 shortly after the meltdown:

 A closeup.
 The tower on the left is the site of Chernobyl Reactor #4.

-Driving past this point of the power station, we were advised that photography was strictly prohibited for security reasons.
+Driving past this point of the power station, we were advised that photography was prohibited.
 Naturally, I took this photograph to serve your viewing needs, dear readers, but this picture is necessarily clandestine and sadly reflects that in its shaky quality.

 Pulling in to the power station, we were led to this railroad bridge that spans the canal seen in the earlier pictures.
 In the canal directly below us, we could see the water churning with catfish and trout.
 A loaf of bread was passed around and we took turns throwing pieces of it into the water, watching as the bits of bread were devoured by the absolutely enormous catfish below.
 Seriously, these catfish are massive – easily hundreds of pounds and bigger than an adult human.
 I tried taking pictures of them, but the glare from the sun on the water ruined the pictures.
 We were soon joined on the bridge by a group of power station workers (The power plant is slowly being decommissioned) who had brought along their own bread to feed the monster catfish.
 Not a bad way to spend your cigarette break, I suppose.